Employee advocacy works because people trust people.

 What is an Employee Advocacy Program?

-Employee advocacy is doing the same thing as a customer referral but from an internal perspective — it signals to prospective customers, partners, and employees that the people who work here are invested in the product/service and company and will vouch for it.
+In a way, employee advocacy does the same thing as a customer referral, but from an internal perspective: It signals that the people who work here are invested in the company and will vouch for it.

 What to Consider Before You Start Your Employee Advocacy Program

-Like most things with social media, how you start your employee advocacy program is largely dependent on your brand’s current capabilities.
+Like most things in social media, how you start your employee advocacy program depends largely on your brand’s current capabilities.
 If you’re just getting started, the first thing you’ll want to do is assess the current level of your program.

 You might be thinking, “We don’t have an employee advocacy program yet, that’s why I’m reading this post!”